The Kingdom of This World: Hybridization

 Hybridization, or the formation of a hybrid identity, is a theme commonly found in texts that deal with cultural differences.
 The theory of hybridization was originally developed by Homi K. Bhabha in an effort to explain the effects of interacting cultures.
 Bhabha's theory contends that, through the process of what he refers to as cultural translation, the interactions between two distinct cultures result in the formation of a hybrid identity.
-As the word "hybrid" suggests, the new identity is a mix of the two original cultures and the end result is a new unique cultural entity.
+As the word "hybrid" suggests, the new identity is a mix of the two original cultures and the result is a new unique cultural entity.

 In The Kingdom of This World, Carpentier writes about the struggles and conflicts that arise between the French colonials and the Afro-Caribbean population in Haiti during a time of revolution.
 Carpentier's prose is rich with examples of hybridization.
-One of the most striking examples is found in the chapter titled "San Trastorno," where black priests combine Voodoo and Catholic religious practices to form a hybridized religious entity.
+One of the most striking examples is found in the chapter titled "San Trastorno", where black priests combine Voodoo and Catholic religious practices to form a hybridized religious entity.
 The hybridized religious entity can be viewed as heretical since it is a blasphemous, bastardized departure from both pure Voodoo and Catholic practices.
 Carpentier also has a tendency to hybridize many other components of his novel.
 The titles of the chapters themselves provide further examples of hybridization.
 Carpentier creatively chose chapter titles that had a well established connotative significance and distorted their meaning.
-For instance, the chapter titled "Las metamorfosis," does not tell the mythic stories of Ovid, but rather speaks of the metamorphosis of the slave Mackandal.
+For instance, the chapter titled "Las metamorfosis", does not tell the mythic stories of Ovid, but rather speaks of the metamorphosis of the slave Mackandal.

 Carpentier's fascination with the notion of hybridity, and the associated cultural distortion is inevitably a reflection of his own search for a cultural identity.
 During his time in Paris, there was a profound public interest in the Americas.
 Although well versed in the French surrealist tradition and possessing a deep mastery of the French language, Carpentier never fully identified himself as a French writer.
 Instead, he preferred to define himself as a Spanish American writing in French.
 Furthermore, Carpentier was known to shuttle between claiming French or Spanish as his mother tongue, which further illustrated his cultural indecisiveness.
 In the end, due to his conflicting cultural influences, Carpentier's own feelings of being somewhat of a hybrid entity himself are mirrored in his prose.